30 Highest Paying Associate Degree Jobs (Vocational Careers) 2022

 • Maintain the records

-In terms of job outlook, positions in this subfield of the healthcare industry will grow by 7% in the next decade.
+In terms of job outlook, positions in this subfield of the healthcare industry will grow by 6% in the 2023-2033 period.
+That’s not to mention that this is one of the top earning associate’s degrees available.
 Students need to hold an associate’s degree in radiologic technology to become radiologic and MRI technologists.

 • They assist therapists in helping patients regain their movement after injuries and illness.